csci104/site/labs/lab0/index_sp25.md

 - `nano` is a simple and easy-to-use shell text editor
 - `emacs`, `vi`, and `vim` have a steeper learning curve but offer more utility
+- `subl -n -w` will open Sublime if you have that installed (won't work on Docker)
+- `gedit` will open the default Ubuntu text editor (also doesn't work on Docker)

 Choose one of them (`nano` is likely the easiest) and run the following command: